 The situation in which this board is intended for skiing is powder on the slopes.
 In keeping with that image, I designed it with a wide waist, a pointed nose (a personal aesthetic preference for visual appeal), and the effective edge of the tail is longer on the inside of the board and shorter on the outside.
 The aim was to allow for a firmer push on the inside edge when turning with the downhill foot, and for the uphill foot to release the edge easily and improve maneuverability.
 I hoped that this would make carving turns on the slopes more enjoyable

-The test location is Hakkaisanroku Ski Resort
+The testing location is Hakkaisanroku Ski Resort

 On the day of the run, the temperature was 6°C at the base, there had been no snowfall since the previous day, and it was a comfortable day for cruising the slopes.
 Trying them out on the flat slopes at the foot of the mountain felt no different from regular skis.
 I had waxed them the day before with great enthusiasm, so I thought they would perform well